 In Des Moines, Iowa, Camas’ Alexa Efraimson finished sixth in the women’s invitational 1500 meters at the Drake Relays Friday.

 Efraimson ran 4:17.54, as 2016 Olympic bronze medalist Jenny Simpson took the win in 4:16.10.

 Hannah Fields of the Brooks Beasts was 13th in 4:19.83.

 Washington alum Diamara Planell Cruz did not clear the opening height of 13-11.25 (4.25m) in the invitational pole vault.
 Sandi Morris, the reigning Olympic silver medalist, won at 15-5.75 (4.72m).

-NOTE: USA Track & Field and the IAAF contributed to this report.
+NOTE: Oregon State University and the Drake Relays contributed to this report.